 At the same time, staycations have been popularised further through the phenomenon that is Airbnb and various in-country advertising campaigns run by Governments around the world.

-Popular culture, celebrities and Royalty have also given Glamping the thumbs up, which has resulted in a further boom in bookings in 2016.
+Popular culture, celebrities and Royalty have also given Glamping the thumbs up, which has resulted in a further boom in bookings.
 One campsite offering new luxury lodges reported an 11% increase in August from the same period the previous year, which is significant.

 What Holidaymakers Are Telling Us